Lucid-Computing/landingpage/README.md

 ## Publishing A Blog Post

 - **`make publish`** - Complete publishing workflow:
-  1. Fetches latest from master
+  1. Fetches latest from main
-  2. Merges master into current branch
+  2. Merges main into current branch
   3. Updates `blog/posts.json` with any new published posts
-  4. Pushes everything to master
+  4. Pushes everything to main

 ## Blog Post Fields